FelicixAwe/Food-Hub/README.md

 ### `npm start`

-This will run an instance on `localhost:3000` which you can put into a browser.
+This will run an instance on `localhost:3000` which you can put into a browser. \

+# Setting up the DB